Editing a Novel: The Final Polishing of Your ManuscriptFeb 09, 2020

 It's a two-stage process.

 First, DIY.
 You grow as an author by being able to edit your own novel through numerous passes, and our Editing courses will help you eliminate a few drafts.
 We'll show you how to do it, giving you a method to last you a lifetime.
-(Our 'reversible' course is quite a cool way to plan a novel too!)

 Second, Professional Help.
 When you've done multiple successive drafts and cracked story and character development to the satisfaction of any reader, you'll want to dot some i's and cross some t's and you may wisely feel you need another pair of eyes on your full manuscript and some final proofreading beyond the tools we recommend at The Novelry, you'll need some human help which can take into account your creative treatment's quirks and ploys.
+Our Editorial Department at The Novelry are seasoned publishing professionals from the 'Big Five' publishers.
+They know what publishers are seeking.
+Join us, and benefit from the best expertise on your novel-in-waiting.

 You need to be very hard on your work, and push it through as many drafts as required.
 As writers, we are always changing.
 Writing a novel over many years proves problematic to the integrity of the story, and when we outgrow the original idea, we layer up with themes and contrivances to cover up the fact that the original circus has left town.
 It makes for a baggy old bastard of a manuscript this is a long way from a publishable novel.
 Get a grip!
 Get back to the story and what readers want and get a single-minded focus. what's the imperative driving force?
 Everything else is subsidiary so relegate it.